andyclarke-okta/Intro-to-Lists-and-Child-Flows/README.md

 5. For the “[Child -2] ReduceList” Child Flow
     8. You should see an execution for each ACTIVE user in your Okta Org
     9. The Return “memo” value should be incremented by 1 of the Input memo value.
+6. Check the Flow History for the Slack flow.
+    10. You should see an execution for each ACTIVE user in your Okta Org.
+    11. Also check the Slack channel you specified for messages from this Workflow for messages in the format of:  _firstname  lastname_  is ACTIVE.

 Note: The Parent Flow has a Scheduled Flow as the required action card.
 This is arbitrary.
 The functionality shall be demonstrated using the Workflows ‘Test’ feature and the scheduler.